 Be interested and be focused.
 When you are listening to someone, really listen to what they are saying.
 You need to focus all of your energy on the person you are listening to.
 Don’t be checking your phone messages, your email or your Twitter feed.
 Put it all down and listen to the speaker.
 Maintaining attention may be a challenge, especially if they’re not an adept speaker or it’s a topic that doesn’t necessarily interest you, but being attentive is a sign of respect that can go a long way toward understanding and relationship building.

 Set your emotions aside.
-This can be hard, especially if it’s a hot-button issue, but setting your emotions and personal biases aside will help you be a more effective listener, and give you the opportunity to understand another point of view.
+This can be hard, especially when it’s a hot-button issue, but setting your emotions and personal biases aside will help you be a more effective listener, and give you the opportunity to understand another point of view.

 Keep an open mind.
 If you’ve already decided how this conversation is going to go, you’re not going to learn anything from it.
 Get rid of any preconceived notions you have about your speaker and open yourself up to the possibility of new ideas.
 Being able to set aside bias in communication so you can listen fully, can be a most important business skill in dealing with different types of people.

 Don’t interrupt.
 Don’t anticipate what they’re going to say and insert your own solutions before you’ve heard what they have to say.
 Trying to provide a solution before they’ve had a chance to fully explain the problem may lead your speaker to believe you aren’t really interested in what they have to say.